merce-github/Z2Z4AdditiveCodes/README.md

       [2,1]
    ```

-   If the numbers appear but are different from the ones shown above, then the respective files have not been installed correctly and the may correspond to a previous version.
+   If the numbers appear but are different from the ones shown above, then the respective files have not been installed correctly and they may correspond to a previous version.

 ## Bug reports